illoonego/linear-regression-from-scratch/README.md

 - **Professional Structure**: PyPI-ready package with proper metadata

 ### 🚧 Planned Features
-See the [DEVELOPMENT.md](https://github.com/illoonego/linear-regression-from-scratch/blob/main/DEVELOPMENT.md) for the full roadmap and planned features.
+See the [CONTRIBUTING.md](https://github.com/illoonego/linear-regression-from-scratch/blob/main/CONTRIBUTING.md) for the full roadmap and planned features.

+## 🛠️ For GitHub Users & Contributors

+The following sections are relevant for users who clone the repository from GitHub (not for PyPI package users):

 ## 🧪 Testing & Development